 LINC students at other universities have shown better or equivalent performance on standardized exams, clinical assessments, sub-internships and national board examinations.
 They also demonstrate improved measures of student patient-centeredness and empathy and greater satisfaction with clinical training than students in traditional clerkship models.

-“The University of Missouri Rural Track pipeline program has a proven history of successfully training students in immersive rural settings,” said Laura Morris, MD, associate program director at the MU Family Medicine Residency program.
+“The University of Missouri Rural Scholars program has a proven history of successfully training students in immersive rural settings,” said Laura Morris, MD, associate program director at the MU Family Medicine Residency program.
 “The LINC program is an innovative way to increase students’ ties to the rural community, which we know increases the odds they will return to a rural setting to practice.
 The continuity of care LINC students can experience will uniquely allow them to learn medicine from their patients without the limitations of short “blocks” spent in any one medical specialty.”

 Third-year MU medical students Madison Bulger, Magdaleno Gutierrez and Brittney Marshall pursued the LINC program because they were already focusing on rural medicine in central Missouri as a part of their medical training.